 Serve Illinois presents "The Governor's Volunteer Service Awards".
 These awards recognize individual volunteers through a statewide award program to highlight the importance of volunteerism and community service in the State of Illinois.

-After a two year absence, the Governor’s HomeTown Awards program
+After a two year absence, the Governor’s Hometown Awards (GHTA) program

 has transitioned from the Department of Commerce and Economic Opportunity

 (DCEO) to the Serve Illinois Commission.
 The Governor’s Hometown Awards program

 gives formal recognition to those that contributed to their community’s quality

 of life via projects that have strong volunteer support, met a need, and made a

 Serve Illinois, the Governor’s Commission on Volunteerism and

 Community Service, is excited to be able to tie GHTA to its mission to improve

 Illinois communities by enhancing volunteerism and instilling an ethic of

 service throughout the State.